 Here are photos of my leisurely walk at the Roman Forum and Palatine Hill.
-For most tourists, they directly go to the hill where they see the bird’s eye view of the ancient ruins of the city that brought us the legend of Remus and Romulus.
+Most tourists, directly go to the hill where they see the bird’s eye view of the ancient ruins of the city that brought us the legend of Remus and Romulus.
 Some tour companies won’t include this attraction because it’s vast – and it would take time to go around.
-At first, I wasn’t really impressed of the ruins I saw – until I sat down and googled its history.
+At first, I wasn’t really impressed by the ruins I saw – until I sat down and googled its history.

 Where it is.
 It’s right across the symbol of Rome, the Colosseum.
 There are columns on the hill and below them is a cobble-stoned street.
 Follow that and it will lead you to the ticket booth and entrance gate.
-The queue is long in summer and prepare to get burned.
+The queue is long in summer and prepares to get burned.
 It’s kinda slow, too, because security is tight.

 Rome and the Vatican are packed with places to see and history to marvel at.
-If you’re going to stay there for a few days only, it’s very impossible to squeeze and see everything you want to see.
-This Rome & Vatican Pass will let you see the places you’ve been dying to visit and known of from the pages of history books.
+If you’re going to stay there for a few days only, it’s very impossible to squeeze everything you want to see.
+So, it is wise to do the Hop-on and Hop-Off Bus Pass for 24, 48, and 72 hours!
+This will save you time and you’ll see the places you’ve been dying to visit and have known of from the pages of history books.

 Where to Stay in Rome

 If you’re into Hostel living, don’t look further – Hostel Alessandro Palace and Bar is your hostel to be.
 It’s convenient for everything, especially to the main train terminal where trains go directly to the airport and to other cities all over Italy.
 You can book hostels in Rome via HostelWorld and Booking.com.